Lay’s Creamy Jalapeno Dip

 • Fewer than 5 calories from protein

-Nearly all of the calories are derived from fat.
-Specifically, the 6 grams of total fat contribute about 92% of the total calories.
-A nominal number of calories are derived from both carbohydrates and protein.
+Nearly all of the calories are derived from dietary fats.
+Specifically, six grams of total fat contribute about 92% of the total calories.
+A nominal amount of calories are derived from both carbohydrates and protein.

 The summary of calories by nutrient is a rounded estimate based on the nutrition facts label provided by Frito-Lay, a PepsiCo brand.